OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

   - T\_EXISTS - Only one path is generated and returned.

-  - T\_NO\_CYCLES - If a path is found that loops over itself, i.e. a next step has the input values equal to the input values of a previous step on the path, the binding is ignored.
+  - T\_NO\_CYCLES - If a path is found that loops over itself, i.e., a next step has the input values equal to the input values of a previous step on the path, the binding is ignored.

-  - T\_CYCLES\_ONLY - Only paths that have a cycle, i.e. input values of
+  - T\_CYCLES\_ONLY - Only paths that have a cycle, i.e., input values of
     a subsequent step equal the input values of a previous step on the same path, are returned.